-In order to pass the math portion of the GED, you will need to have a good understanding of basic math concepts such as fractions, decimals, percents, proportions, and how to use these math skills in rear life situations.
+In order to pass the math portion of the GED, you will need to have a good understanding of basic math concepts such as fractions, decimals, percents, ratios, proportions, and how to use these math skills in rear life situations.

 Next, you will need some knowledge of algebra such as how to simplify expressions, evaluating exponents, solving equations, solving inequalities, and some other important skills in algebra.

 As far as geometry skills, you definitely need to know how to find the perimeter, the area, and volume of commonly used shapes.